 Marijuana, also known as chronic, ganja, grass, hash, herb, mary jane, pot, reefer, sinsemilla, skunk, weed and green, is the most often used illegal drug in the country.
-Marijuana is a green or gray mixture of dried, shredded flowers and leaves of the hemp plant Cannabis Sativa.
+It’ a green or gray mixture of dried, shredded flowers and leaves of the hemp plant Cannabis Sativa.
 The main active chemical in marijuana, also present in other forms of cannabis, is THC (delta-9-tetrahydrocannabinol).
 Of the roughly 400 chemicals found in the cannabis plant, THC affects the brain the most.
-Marijuana is categorized as a schedule 1 drug,
+Marijuana is a schedule 1 drug,

 Users of this drug often roll loose marijuana into a cigarette called a “joint”.
 Marijuana can be smoked in any kind of pipe, including a water pipe called a “bong”, or mixed into food or brewed as tea.
 It has also appeared in cigars called “blunts”.